 You may opt out of receiving interest-based advertising from Microsoft by visiting our opt-out page.When you opt out, your selection will be stored in a cookie that is specific to the web browser you are using.
 The opt-out cookie has an expiration date of five years.
 If you delete the cookies on your device, you will need to opt out again.

-You can also link your opt-out choice with your Microsoft account.
-It will then apply on any device where you use your Microsoft account, and will continue to apply until someone signs in with a different Microsoft account on that device.
+You can also link your opt-out choice with your personal Microsoft account.
+It will then apply on any device where you use that account, and will continue to apply until someone signs in with a different personal Microsoft account on that device.
 If you delete the cookies on your device, you will need to sign in again for the settings to apply.

-For advertising that appears in apps on Windows, you may use the Microsoft account opt-out, or opt out of interest-based advertising by turning off the advertising ID in Windows Settings.
+For advertising that appears in apps on Windows, you may use the opt-out linked to your personal Microsoft account, or opt out of interest-based advertising by turning off the advertising ID in Windows Settings.

 Because the data used for interest-based advertising is also used for other necessary purposes (including providing our services, analytics and fraud detection), opting out of interest-based advertising does not stop that data from being collected.
 Nor does it mean you will stop getting ads or see fewer ads.
 However, if you do opt out, the ads you receive will no longer be interest-based and may be less relevant to your interests.

 We also use web beacons to help deliver cookies and gather usage and performance data about our services.
 Our services may include web beacons and cookies from third-party service providers.